ExpressVPN vs CyberGhost VPN in Canada: Which VPN is Better in 2023?

 Of course, it is worth noting that ExpressVPN uses “virtual locations” as well.
 From a total of 160, the BVI-based provider offers virtual servers in 47 locations.

-I think it is safe to say that both VPNs give head-to-head competition to each other, making a tie in this category.
+I think it is safe to say that both VPNs in Canada give head-to-head competition to each other, making a tie in this category.

-ExpressVPN vs CyberGhost VPN for Canadian Users: Security Features
+ExpressVPN vs CyberGhost VPN in Canada: Security Features

 |VPN Protocols||IKEv2, OpenVPN, Lightway||L2TP/IPSec, IKEv2, OpenVPN, WireGuard|